 So that your dad can talk on the phone to someone and ‘predict’ what play the Panthers will call next.

-If you suddenly hear silence in the broadcast, you can bet it’s to mask some blue language.
+If you hear silence in the broadcast, you can bet it’s to mask some blue language.

 3. Can frogs walk?

-Land-loving frogs have shorter legs than their aquatic counterparts.
-This is to make walking easier.
-Water-living frogs have long legs and webbed feet so they can make like Ian Thorpe and break swimming speed records.
+Land-loving frogs have shorter legs than their aquatic counterparts to make walking easier.
+Water-living frogs have long legs and webbed feet so they can make like Ian Thorpe and break speed records.
 They can also make like Dwight Phillips in this video.

 Do you know the difference between a hop and a jump?

-4. In baseball, why do you play the same team so many times?
+4. In baseball, why do teams play the same team so many times?

 So that all the teams get their shots in at my Colorado Rockies.